 “Oh, it’s one of those verbs.
 I never know how to deal with them!” my student tells me as soon as we come across spadnout (to fall).
 It belongs to this peculiar category of verbs that learners seem to be a bit afraid of, maybe rightfully so.
 It’s confusing when it comes to their conjugation until you take a closer look at them and realize there is nothing scary about verbs with the infinitive ending in –out.
 This group is often neglected although it is quite important.
 So, let me show you how to use these verbs.

 Some of these verbs are very common in everyday conversation.
 We often talk about how something turned out (Jak to dopadlo?), forgetting something (Zapomněla jsem na to!), or getting an idea (Něco mě napadlo!).
-I was curious, so I went to check how frequent this specific verb group is and I browsed the frequency list at Korpus (www.korpus.cz/lists).
-I went through the 500 most frequent verbs in written Czech and found 36 verbs ending in -out among them.
-I also checked the 500 most frequent verbs in spoken Czech and found 34 verbs ending in -out.
+I was curious, so I checked how frequent this specific verb group is and I browsed the frequency list at Korpus (www.korpus.cz/lists).
+I went through the 500 most frequently used verbs in written Czech and found 36 verbs ending in -out among them.
+I also checked the 500 most common verbs in spoken Czech and found 34 verbs ending in -out.
 Ok, that might feel like few to you but it’s not something we should neglect.

 1. Když to nestihneme do 5 minut, budeme muset schůzku trochu natáhnout.